 It is important that you decide for yourself which sweetener you would like to integrate into your lifestyle.
 Here are some alternatives that I have come to consider my own 'best natural sweeteners', for you to consider.

 I'm going to blow this one right out of the park.
 Are you ready?
 There is no healthy artificial sweetener.
 Period.

-Yes, the FDA has declared the most artificial sweeteners are safe in limited quantities, but I plead with you to take a look at research articles, like this one that looks at the effects of diet soda.
-I do not think it takes long to find that artificial sweeteners are just not worth the risk.
+Yes, the FDA has declared that most artificial sweeteners are safe in limited quantities, but I plead with you to take a look at research articles, like this one that looks at the effects of diet soda.
+I do not think it takes longer to find that artificial sweeteners are just not worth the risk.

 Why Give up Sugar?